 Avner Offer and Gabriel Soderberg

 The Nobel Factor: The Prize in Economics, Social Democracy and the Market Turn deal with the impact of the Nobel Prize on economics.
 The prize itself has only been awarded since 1969 and has since brought about changes aplenty.
-The book describes the power of the Nobel Prize in economics, its origin, and the changes that market economics has seen since.
-It also details the history of economics and the changes that were seen since the prize was first awarded.
+The book describes the power of the Nobel Prize in economics, its origin, and the changes that market economics has seen before.
+It also details the history of economics and the changes seen since the prize was first awarded.
 The struggle between market liberals and social democrats in Sweden, Europe, and the United States is also dealt with extensively.
 It is essentially an account of real-world consequences of theoretical economics and the biggest prize awarded for the subject.

 The authors have traced the effects of the prize and the evolution of economics from social science into newer fields.
-The prize became part of the movement of economics to mathematics and sophisticated asset valuation.
+The award became part of the movement of economics to mathematics and sophisticated asset valuation.

 This book is a good read for not those interested in knowing more about the Nobel Prize for economics or those aiming for it but also for those just simply interested in economics.
 The various factors considered by the Nobel committee before awarding this prestigious prize, the changes it brings about in the recipients’ lives and careers of others around.
 The prize is usually awarded to an economist reaching the end of their career.
 They are generally older and are less likely to bring about drastic changes but indicate their brilliant career in economics.